Tuber oregonense: Description

 The peridiopellis (the cuticle of the peridium) is 200–300 μm thick plus or minus 80 μm of tightly interwoven hyphae that are 3–5 (sometimes up to 10) μm broad.
 The cells are short and have nearly hyaline walls that measure 0.5–1 μm thick; the interior veins emerge through the peridium the cells and often form a localized tissue of rounded cells up to 12 μm broad.
 The degree to which the surface is covered with fine "hairs" is variable; these hairs are made of tangled hyphae and emergent thin-walled hyphal tips 2–5 μm in diameter, some even and smooth, some with granulated surfaces and some with moniliform walls (resembling a string of beads) that are irregularly thickened by hyaline bands that are 0.5–2 μm wide.
 The subpellis (the tissue layer immediately under the pellis) is abruptly differentiated from the pellis, 150–220 μm thick, and comprises interwoven, nearly hyaline, thin-walled hyphae 2–10 μm wide with scattered cells up to 15 μm wide.
 The gleba is made of hyaline, thin-walled, interwoven hyphae that are 2–7 μm broad with scattered cells that are inflated up to 15 μm.

 T. gibbosum is very similar in appearance, but is harvested in a different season.

 Similar species

 Tuber oregonense closely resembles T. gibbosum, which grows in the same habitats, but may be distinguished by the structure of its peridium, and differences in spores size and shape.
 Further, T. gibbosum grows from January to June.
-Another similar species in Elaphomyces granulatus.